lzilioli/grunt-template-export/README.md

 #### options.sourceDir

 // TODO: make `sourceDir` optional

-Directly in which to apply the globbing patterns passed in options.source.
+Directory in which to apply the globbing patterns passed in options.source.

 #### options.source